Akash420-oss/Drive_Connect/README.md

 3. So, let's get Started...vroom vroom vrooooooooom....

 ### Build The Car And Remote
-In this section first we will build the car but i will tell you only the circuit part and the design it would be depend on you so, think... think...🤔
+In this section first we will build the car...🤩
+But i will tell you only the circuit part and the design it would be depend on you so, think... think...🤔
 * For Wifi Car
   LEDs       | NodeMcu's Pins
   ---        |      ---